scastlara/PlanExp-protocols/README.md

 ## Gene Co-expression inference

-The protocol for inferring gene co-expression relationships using GENIE3 can be found [here](markdowns/co-expression_genie3.md).
+The protocol for inferring gene co-expression relationships using GRNBoost can be found [here](markdowns/co-expression_links.md).